catalyst/l3overlay/README.md

 By default, this will install the `l3overlayd` executable into `/usr/local/sbin`, and it will make a configuration hierarchy in `/usr/local/etc/l3overlay`.

+`l3overlayd` looks for files in the following directories, in the order shown:

+1. `(current working directory)`
+2. `(current working directory)/etc/l3overlay`
+3. `(current working directory)/../etc/l3overlay`
+4. `(executable directory)`
+5. `(executable directory)/etc/l3overlay`
+6. `(executable directory)/../etc/l3overlay`
+7. `/etc/l3overlay`

+Any configuration files or directories mentioned in this document should be placed in any of the directories mentioned above.
+For instance, assuming `/etc/l3overlay` is the chosen directory, the global configuration and a test overlay configuration would be placed in the following filepaths:

+* `/etc/l3overlay/global.conf`
+* `/etc/l3overlay/overlays/test.conf`

 Minimal configuration
 ----------------------